Ladvien/ladvien.github.io/_posts/2020-05-10-arduino-conveyor-belt-driver.md

 5. MILLI_BETWEEN  = 5ms   (0x05)
 6. ETX            = End   (0x03)
 ```
 Note, the maximum value of the `STEPS` byte is greater than 8-bits.
-To handle this, we break it into two bytes.
+To handle this, we break it into two bytes of 6-bits.
 ```md
 1. CMD_TYPE       = DRIVE (0x01)
 2. MOTOR_NUM      = X     (0x01)